wnls/test1/README.md

   * clicking on @username will make the server unintentionally think that username is signed it even if he is not
   * replying on a tweet via detailed tweet page will only edit the last tweet posted
   * searching is only through hashtags and does not take into account users and help topics
+  * cookies are only implemented in home and not site-wide